ClayWunder/VMs-Networking/README.md

 </p>

-<h1>Deploying and Inspecting Traffic Between Azure Virtual Machines</h1>
+<h1>Deploying and Inspecting Network Traffic Between Azure Virtual Machines</h1>

 This tutorial outlines the creation of different types of virtual machines (VM's) in Microsoft Azure and inspecting network traffic between them.<br />